Ajay-Kumar-Jaiswal/Dashboards/README.md

 ## 📂 Dataset

 Dataset used: `netflix_titles.csv`
-You can include your CSV or download from [Kaggle Netflix Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows)
+You can also include your CSV

 Columns used:
 - `type` – Movie or TV Show